Ajini-W/My-Repository/README.md

 # My-Repository
-Fresh begin
-HTML and CSS Resume
+Fresh begin with HTML and CSS Resume